nifreeze.utils.iterators module

 b-vals keyword argument name.

-nifreeze.utils.iterators.ITERATOR_SIZE_ERROR_MSG = "None of ('size', 'bvals', 'uptake') were provided to infer size: cannot build iterator without size."
+nifreeze.utils.iterators.ITERATOR_SIZE_ERROR_MSG = 'None of {features} were provided or had no valid values to infer size: cannot build iterator without size.'

 Iterator size argument error message.